NetsBlox/mobile/README.md

     3. signing > select a team (refer to free provisioning)
     4. go to your device settings > general > dev management > trust your account
     5. `ionic cordova run ios --device`
+- To publish to app store
+    1. check/change signing identity located at `./platforms/ios/corodva/bulid-release.xcconfig`
+    2. ensure you have the correct bundle id (same as the one defined in itunes connect)

 ## Environment Variables